The annual 3M Oral Care Graduate Student Research Presentations and Awards are a result of the partnership formed between 3M Oral Care and CAPD/ACDP.

 Results: For Phase 1; 97 caregivers, 42 dental students, 5 HA staff and 8 instructors were interviewed.
 The majority of caregivers were new immigrants to Canada, had language barriers and limited dental awareness.
 Their preference was for one-on-one counselling supported by visuals.
 Input of our other informants supported such an approach.
 Of the Phase 2 cohort of 80 caregivers who received DHEP, the follow-up rate for Phase 3 was 81% (67/80).
 Significant increases in proportions (12% to 79%) of caregivers reported that they were brushing their children’s teeth and brushing before bed (54% to 85%).
 Improvement in child’s snacking habits was also reported.
 Further, most caregivers reported providing a sweet treat as “dessert” with the meal, rather than an “in-between meal” snack.
 Decreases (from 93% to 69%) in giving children sugar-containing beverages and in consuming sugar-containing foods as snacks (from 94% to 31%) were also noted.
 All changes were significant at P < 0.05

 Conclusion: Waiting-room based counselling, developed with the input of caregivers and other stakeholders, demonstrated measurable short-term success promoting change in oral health behaviours like home care and snacking habits.
 Caregivers participated enthusiastically.

-First-time event at the CAPD/ACDP Conference.
-More information will be available in the weeks ahead but in the meantime, if you are interested in participating as an attendee or as a potential employer, please email steve@ capd-acdp.org by July 1st
+More information on the 2019 Career Fair will be available in January, 2019.
+In the meantime, if you are interested in participating as an attendee or as a potential employer, please email steve@ capd-acdp.org